uqlibrary/netdata/README.md

 docker run -d --cap-add SYS_PTRACE \
            -v /proc:/host/proc:ro \
            -v /sys:/host/sys:ro \
+           -e REGISTRYHOST=127.0.0.1 \
+           -e REGISTRYENABLED=yes \
            -p 19999:19999 titpetric/netdata
 ```

 Open a browser on http://server:19999/ and watch how your server is doing.

+# Some new env vars have been added
+- REGISTRYHOST - Set a registry host to something other than the default.
+- REGISTRYENABLED - Allow this host to act as a registry.
+- MYHOSTNAME - Set my hostname.

 # Getting emails on alarms